 Kelly Leak in the remake of The Bad News Bears somewhat comes off as this, despite the movie being PG-13.
 In the original film he smoked cigarettes, drove a motorcycle, and initially bullied some of the Bears.
 In the remake, however, he doesn't smoke, doesn't really have much of a bad attitude towards anybody except his former coach, that which is understandable, and his motorcycle is even replaced with a dirtbike.

 Latin American dubs of North American movies tend to turn out this way because those countries have stricter censorship standards than the United States or Canada when it comes to profanity.
-Due to the still strongly Catholic nature of those countries, the Spanish-language dubs can't have the characters blurting "Jesus Christ!" whenever they get flustered - so instead you'll hear really bad dudes shouting "Cielos!" ("Good heavens!")
+Due to the still strongly Catholic nature of those countries, the Spanish-language dubs can't have the characters blurting "Jesus Christ!"
+(Partly because of this, anf partly because the "ˇJesucristo!" is not an expression in spanish.) whenever they get flustered - so instead you'll hear really bad dudes shouting "Cielos!" ("Good heavens!")
 Even "Jiminy Christmas!" sounds too close to the real thing for some Latin American censors, and tends to be replaced with something even more absurd.

 Played for laughs with Truckle the Uncivil in Interesting Times.
 Mr Saveloy insists that he cut down on the bad language, and gives him a list of acceptable alternatives.
 He finds it doesn't work; even when Truckle uses a milder word, what you hear is the word he means.

 Dean Moriarity on Wizards of Waverly Place wears a leather jacket, kisses lots of girls, and is a temporary tattoo artist.
 Real badass there.